informalsystems/hermes/guide/src/commands/misbehaviour/index.md

     Some header with a height that is higher than the latest height on chain `A` has been accepted and a consensus state was created on `B`.
-Note that this implies that the timestamp of this header must be within the `clock_drift` of the client.
+Note that this implies that the timestamp of this header must be within the `clock-drift` of the client.
-    Assume the client on `B` has been updated with `h2`(not present on/ produced by chain `A`) and it has a timestamp of `t2` that is at most `clock_drift` in the future.
+    Assume the client on `B` has been updated with `h2`(not present on/ produced by chain `A`) and it has a timestamp of `t2` that is at most `clock-drift` in the future.
     Then the latest header from `A` is fetched, let it be `h1`, with a timestamp of `t1`.
     If `t1 >= t2` then evidence of misbehavior is submitted to A.